MI-AFP/tutorials/tutorials/06_io-test-doc.md

         Killed: 12/19 (63%)
 ```

-Sadly this interesting project with published [paper](https://www.researchgate.net/publication/266659188_MuCheck_An_extensible_tool_for_mutation_testing_of_haskell_programs) is dead for some years.
-Hopefully, someone will take a look at it and become a maintainer or at least contributor (:wink: term project).
+Sadly this interesting project with a [paper](https://www.researchgate.net/publication/266659188_MuCheck_An_extensible_tool_for_mutation_testing_of_haskell_programs) published is dead for some years.
+Hopefully, someone will take over its maintenance or at least fork it and contribute to it (:wink: term project).
 It also has some interesting integrations like [MuCheck-QuickCheck](https://hackage.haskell.org/package/MuCheck-QuickCheck), [MuCheck-HUnit](https://hackage.haskell.org/package/MuCheck-HUnit), or [MuCheck-Hspec](https://hackage.haskell.org/package/MuCheck-Hspec).

 ## Haddock (documentation)

 Haskell projects, like any other projects, should have good documentation of source code.
-In Haskell is the tool for documentation called [Haddock](https://www.haskell.org/haddock/).
+In Haskell,  the tool for documentation is called [Haddock](https://www.haskell.org/haddock/) and works similarly to JavaDoc or JSDoc or other XYDoc by annotating the code using comments with special meaning:

 ```haskell
 {-|